OpenNebula/docs/source/operations_guide/references/template/virtual.rst

 - **false**: just create the objects and continue.
 - **true**: create objects and wait until they are successfully imported.

-Theses wait modes are also combined with :ref:`run modes <ddc_usage>`.
+Theses wait modes are also combined with :ref:run modes <ddc_usage>.
 So if the object fails when waiting to it, the tool is going to check waht run mode needs to apply.

 For example: